Reg Horne

-Reginald William Horne (19 July 1908 – 5 January 1984) was an English professional golfer whose most notable success came in winning the News of the World Match Play shortly after World War II had ended in 1945.
+Reginald William Horne (19 July 1908 – 5 January 1984) was an English professional golfer.

+Career

+In 1945, he won the News of the World Match Play.
 Horne won other important events on the British circuit.
 He nearly won the 1947 Open Championship at Hoylake, scoring a 71 in the final round to catch and overtake players like Henry Cotton and Norman Von Nida as the third round leaders all struggled, but in the end Irishman Fred Daly beat him by one shot.
 Horne regularly finished in the top thirty of the Open, over the following decade, without ever again coming as close to victory.